apache/arrow/docs/source/cpp/api/ipc.rst

 The IPC stream format is only optionally terminated, whereas the IPC file format must include a terminating footer.
-Thus a writer of the IPC file format must be explicitly finalized with :func:`arrow::RecordBatchWriter::Close()` or the resulting file will be corrupt.
+Thus a writer of the IPC file format must be explicitly finalized with :func:`~arrow::ipc::RecordBatchWriter::Close()` or the resulting file will be corrupt.

 .. doxygengroup:: record-batch-writer-factories